kdpuvvadi/blog/content/posts/getting-started-with-hugo-windows.md

 +++
-title = "Getting Started With Hugo in Windows" date = "2020-11-12T15:13:07+05:30" author = "KD" authorTwitter = "kdpuvvadi" #do not include @
+title = "Getting Started With Hugo in Windows and Free Hosting with Netlify" date = "2020-11-12T15:13:07+05:30" author = "KD" authorTwitter = "kdpuvvadi" #do not include @